cltl/DFNDataReleases/README.md

 * step 2: use the **integreate_data** to recreate or update the **structured** and **unstructured** folder
 * step 3: use **git add** to add the new files to the commit.
 Commit the files in **structured** and **unstructured**
 * step 4: please create a GitHub release of this commit on GitHub.
 This facilitates going back to it.
-* TODO: SEM
+* step 5: convert to SEM
-* TODO: descriptive statistics
+* step 6: compute descriptive statistics

 #### Scenario 2: you have annotated the data
 * step 1: use **git add** to add the annotated files to the commit and push
 * step 2: please create a GitHub release of this commit on GitHub.
 This facilitates going back to it.
-* TODO: SEM
+* step 3: convert to SEM
-* TODO: descriptive statistics
+* step 4: compute descriptive statistics

 ### Step 7: Annotation tool
 In order to make sure you can annotate the files using the annotation tool (https://github.com/cltl/frame-annotation-tool):